aditya-shinde16/Target_Case_Study/README.md

 8. products

 ## ❓ Questions Asked
 The project report includes a comprehensive analysis, insights, and actionable recommendations in response to the following questions.
-For detailed information, please refer to the [report](https://github.com/aditya-shinde16/Target_Case_Study/blob/main/Target_Project.pdf).
+For detailed information, please refer to the [Target](https://aditya-shinde16.github.io/Target_Case_Study/Target_Project.pdf) to view the report.

 Exploratory Data Analysis
 1. Structure of the dataset